UNICEFECAR/USupport-entry-bundle/README.md

 - run `./deploy.sh local`
 - run + database drop: `./deploy.sh local drop`

-In the root directory, run `docker-compose -f docker-compose.yml -up -d --build` to run all the docker containers configured for a local environment
+The above commands wil configure the local databse and run all the contaiers.

 Notes:

+1. To track the logs for all the containers run `docker-compose logs -f`.
-1. Note that once built you can stop the services using `docker-compose -f docker-compose-local.yml down`.
+2. Note that once built you can stop the services using `docker-compose -f docker-compose.yml down`.
 If running on staging or production use the relevant docker-compose file to stop the containers.
+3. If you need to rebuild the containers, run `docker-compose -f docker-compose.yml up -d --build`
-2. To add a new dependency, still run `npm install {dependency}`.
+4. To add a new dependency, still run `npm install {dependency}`.
 To upgrade, use either `npm update {dependency}` or `npm install ${dependendency}@{version}` and commit the changed `package-lock.json`.
 If an upgrade fails, revert to the last known working `package-lock.json`
-3. After running `npm audit fix` remember to commit any changes to `package-lock.json` to the repo
+5. After running `npm audit fix` remember to commit any changes to `package-lock.json` to the repo

 ## Committing changes in submodules